ArnaoutLab/sentropy/README.md

 # About

-`sentropy` calculates similarity-sensitive entropies (S-entropy), plus traditional Shannon entropy and the Rényi entropies as special cases.
+`sentropy` calculates similarity-sensitive entropies (S-entropy), plus traditional Shannon entropy and the other Rényi entropies (of which Shannon entropy is the best known) as special cases.

 - **Shannon entropy** is a weighted sum of the relative probabilities of unique elements in a system (e.g. a dataset).
 - **Rényi entropies** generalize Shannon entropy by allowing for different weightings (viewpoint parameter *q*).
-- **S-entropy** generalizes Rényi entropies by incorporating elements' similarities and differences.
+- **S-entropy** generalizes Rényi entropies by incorporating elements' similarities and differences via a **similarity matrix** (often constructed using a **similarity function**).
-- Exponentiating entropy yields **D-number forms**, which put entropies in the same, natural units—**effective numbers**—among other advantages.
+- Exponentiating entropy yields **effective-number/D-number forms**, which put entropies in the same, natural units—**effective numbers**—among other advantages.
 - `sentropy` calculates multiple S-entropic **measures**, including $\alpha, \beta/\rho, \gamma$ at both the subset (classes) **level** and for the overall (data)set

 For more background, see [Leinster 2020](https://arxiv.org/abs/2012.02113) and references therein.